Carlo Donat-Cattin: Biography

-Donat-Cattin was born at Finale Ligure.
+Donat-Cattin was on 26 June 1919 in Finale Ligure.
 His father was from Turin, where Donat-Cattin moved at a young age.
 During World War II, he fought with the "White faction" (Christian-Democrat) of the Italian resistance movement.
 In 1950, Donat-Cattin took part in the foundation of the Italian Confederation of Workers' Trade Unions (Italian: Confederazione Italiana Sindacati Lavoratori, abbreviated as CISL).
-In the meantime he entered Christian Democracy (Italian Democrazia Cristiana, shortly DC), for which he was communal counsellor in Turin and, from 1953, provincial counsellor at the province of Turin.
+In the meantime he entered Christian Democracy (Italian Democrazia Cristiana, shortly DC), for which he was communal counsellor in Turin and from 1953 also provincial counsellor at the province of Turin.

 Donat-Cattin was elected for the first time to the Italian Chamber of Deputies in 1958, a position he held until 1979, when he was elected to the Italian Senate.
 He was minister several times, first as Minister of Welfare and Health (Rumor II, III, Colombo and Andreotti I Cabinets (1969–1972), then as Minister of Mezzogiorno (Rumor IV, 1973) and, from 1974 to 1978, Minister of Industry and Trade in four consecutive governments (Moro IV and V, Andreotti III and IV).

-Belonging to the left wing of the party, in 1978 he became vice-secretary of DC.
-Donat-Cattin was initially in favour of dialogue towards DC's historical rival, the Italian Communist Party (Italian: Partito Comunista Italiano, or PCI), but after 1979 he became a supporter of the preambolo theory, which aimed to exclude PCI from any state charge.
+Belonging to the left wing of the party, Donat-Cattin became vice-secretary of DC in 1978.
+He was initially in favour of dialogue towards DC's historical rival, the Italian Communist Party (Italian: Partito Comunista Italiano, or PCI), but after 1979 he became a supporter of the preambolo theory, which aimed to exclude PCI from any state charge.
 In 1980, however, after his son Marco was discovered to be a member of the far-left terrorist formation Prima Linea, he abandoned any public position and left politics for a while.

-In 1986 he was chosen as Minister of Health in the second Bettino Craxi-led government.
+In 1986, Donat-Cattin was chosen as Minister of Health in the second Bettino Craxi-led government.
 At the time, he became a firm advocate of collaboration between DC and Craxi's party, the Italian Socialist Party.
 In 1989 he was Minister of Welfare in the Andreotti VI government.

-He died at Montecarlo in 1991.
+He died on 17 March 1991 in Montecarlo.